noelledons/noelledons/README.md

 # :computer: Welcome to my page
 Hello there, it's nice to see you here!

 My name is Noelle :wave: I am a Mathematics with Economics Graduate who is passionate about Technology and creating equal opportunties for all.
 Since 2019, I have been building a solid foundation in Frontend and Backend technologies.
 In my spare time, I have been creating responsive web applications and using my skills to manipulate and analyse data.
-My current Tech stack includes HTML/CSS, JavaScript, Bootstrap, Python and SQL (and it will continue to grow!) :smile:
+My current Tech stack includes HTML/CSS, JavaScript, Bootstrap, Python and SQL (and it is still growing!) :smile:

 <br>